Skip to main content

 How to keep your tests well-organized in your project with tags for example #onboarding

-Written by Arto Vuori
+Written by Igor Ivanovski

-Updated over a week ago
+Updated over 7 years ago

 Tags make it easy to keep your test suite in order.
 With tags, you can quickly locate a subgroup of traces and run it in one click.
 Also, you can keep track of bugs, flaky traces and different versions with ease.
 Many tags can be given to a trace to group it in multiple ways.